MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-about-appv.md

 Using the automatic sequencer to package your apps gives you the following benefits:

-* Automatic virtual machine (VM) sequencing environment provisioning.
+* **Automatic virtual machine (VM) sequencing environment provisioning**.
 To learn more, see [Automatically provision your sequencing environment using Microsoft Application Virtualization Sequencer (App-V Sequencer)](appv-auto-provision-a-vm.md).

-* Package batch-sequencing.
+* **Package batch-sequencing**.
 This means that multiple apps can be sequenced at the same time, in a single group.
 To learn more, see [Automatically sequence multiple apps at the same time using Microsoft Application Virtualization Sequencer (App-V Sequencer)](appv-auto-batch-sequencing.md).

-* Package batch-updating.
+* **Package batch-updating**.
 This means that multiple apps can be updated at the same time, in a single group.
 To learn more, see [Automatically update multiple apps at the same time using Microsoft Application Virtualization Sequencer (App-V Sequencer)](appv-auto-batch-updating.md).

 ### Updates to the App-V project template